awconway/NUR1027-FALL-2019/chapters/12qualdesc.md

 ---
-title: 'Week 12: Qualitative Description'
+title: 'Week 11: Qualitative Description'
 description:
   'We continue our exploration of qualitative research by examining qualitative descriptive research.
 It is a design that is commonly used in nursing and health sciences research.'
-prev: /11qualcrit
+prev: /10qualdata
-next: null
+next: /11qualcrit
 type: chapter
-id: 13
+id: 12
 ---

 <exercise id="1" title="Introduction">